Skip to navigation Skip to content

 Review the feedback and determine if the complaint or feedback needs investigating.

-In an attempt to authenticate the feedback, contact must be attempted even if the details page displays 'no further contact'.
+In an attempt to authenticate the feedback, contact must be attempted even if the Details tab displays 'further contact not requested - customer'.

 Is there a phone number within the CFT entry text?